 A good test for any service-based company is to see how helpful and professional their customer service is.
 After all, if they have poor customer service before you are their customer, who knows how they will treat you once they've already got your money.
 If a school representative answers the call on a cell phone, they probably don't have an office or they are in the middle of a driving lesson.
 This should raise a red flag and you should run, not walk, in the other direction.

 A restaurant's only as good as their chefs and a driving school is only as good as their instructors.
 A legitimate driving school hires professional, highly trained instructors to teach their students.
 The best driving schools will thoroughly screen their instructors with background and drug tests.
 Finally, top driving schools also have a mix of both male and female instructors.

 What Kind of Training Vehicles Do They Instruct In?

 One of the most overlooked aspects of driver training is the vehicle used to train your teen.
 Shouldn't the primary tool used to train be of primary concern?
 Many of the best schools train in up-to-date vehicles equipped with extra safety equipment such as side & head curtain airbags and vehicle stability control systems.
 Also, there are schools out there that offer lessons in both SUV's and compact cars, you just have to look around.

 Price Should Not Be the Only Factor.

 Driver training is one of the most important investments you'll ever make for your teen.
 When looking for a driving school, there is usually an inverse relationship between price and quality.
 Though the most expensive school isn't automatically the best, there is a reason why certain schools charge less than others.
 Some driving schools cut corners by investing in less safe vehicles, unqualified instructors, and an "off the top of their head" curriculum.
-If you find a school you like, but the price is a little steeper than you expected, find out if they have a payment plan.
+If you find a school you like, but the price is a little steeper than you expected, find out if they give discounts for purchasing multiple lessons together.